ORDER THE BOOK

 In this brand-new summer read by the USA Today bestselling author of The House on Mermaid Point, three women join forces to bring a historic seaside hotel back to life…

 There’s nothing that a fresh coat of paint and a few glasses of wine can’t fix…

-After losing their life savings in a Ponzi scheme, Maddie, Avery, and Nikki banded together to make the most of what they had left through determination, ingenuity, guts, and a large dose of elbow grease.
-It’s Maddie’s daughter Kyra who stumbles across a once glorious oceanfront hotel that has fallen into disrepair.
+After losing their life savings in a Ponzi scheme, Maddie, Avery, and Nikki have banded together to make the most of what they have left, using their determination, ingenuity, guts, and a large dose of elbow grease.
+It’s Maddie’s daughter Kyra who stumbles across a once glorious beachfront hotel that has fallen into disrepair.
 The opportunity to renovate this seaside jewel is too good to pass up—especially when they come up with the idea of shooting their own independent television show about the restoration.
 What could possibly go wrong?